gran-software-solutions/time-tracker-lp/src/pages/agb.md

 - **<a target="_blank" href="/datenschutz">Privacy Policy</a>**.
 This outlines how we collect, use, and protect your personal data.
 - **<a target="_blank" href="/aup">Acceptable Use Policy</a>**.
 This details the rules on what is not allowed when using our service.

-By using Sheetty or any other of our Services, you are agreeing to follow not just these Terms, but also our Privacy Policy and Acceptable Use Policy (together, the **“Agreements”**).
+By using Consulting Cockpit or any other of our Services, you are agreeing to follow not just these Terms, but also our Privacy
+Policy and Acceptable Use Policy (together, the **“Agreements”**).
 These Agreements are designed to make sure that everyone who uses our Services can do so in a safe, fair, and transparent environment.

-Whenever we refer to **“Service”** or **“Services”** in these Terms, we mean our website, platform, and any other features, software, or services provided by GRAN, including Sheetty.
+Whenever we refer to **“Service”** or **“Services”** in these Terms, we mean our website, platform, and any other features, software, or services provided by GRAN, including Consulting Cockpit.
 When we say **“You”** or **“User”**, we’re referring to anyone who uses our Service.

 Lastly, while we’ve done our best to keep things clear and easy to understand, we recognize that legal terms can